 So how can we (as adults and educators) set up an environment for children according to their hundred possibilities?

-If the teacher offers this same proposal every year, with every new group of children, it is just an activity, a technique, an experience.
-That’s not wrong itself, some children will probably enjoy it, but the essence of the hundred languages is something else.
-And what if children were not interested in the flower at all but focused on the movements of a ladybug that suddenly appeared?
+And what if some children were not interested in the flower at all but focused on the movements of a ladybug that suddenly appeared?
 What would you do?

-Do we actually observe children, listen to them, give them space or maybe are we too worried about expectations and curriculums, following the last trendy pedagogical slogan?
+Do we actually observe children, listen to them, give them space or maybe are we too worried about expectations and curriculum, following the last trendy pedagogical slogan?

-No template can ensure we are really following the path of 100 languages.
+No template can ensure we are really following the path of the 100 languages.
 Why?
 Because every child is unique, as every teacher or atelierista and each context as well, with its specific cultural and social background.
-Thus, we are always joining a flexible, dynamic dance, created by the encounter of our identity (along with our pedagogical-artistic knowledge) with children’s identity, within our specific context.
-What wonderful, neverending intersections… Why always choosing a table with a flower, paper sheets and some drawing materials among the hundred and hundred possibilities?
+Thus, we are always joining a flexible, dynamic dance, created by the encounter of our identity (along with our pedagogical-artistic knowledge) with children’s identity, within a specific context.
+What wonderful, neverending intersections!
+So why always choosing a table with a flower, paper and drawing materials among the hundred possibilities?

 “The Hundred is there”: what is the unique hundred of your children and yours?
 As educators, we have an active role in the process and if we join it with empathy, we will not fill the child with hundred things but provide a rich and welcoming environment where the hundred per cent potential of children will flourish.